Dunkin' Donuts: Criticisms and controversies

-In 2013, the Dunkin' Donuts chain in Thailand used an advertisement that contained a photograph of a woman in black face-paint, in order to promote its new chocolate-flavored doughnuts.
-The company was criticized for the advertisement, with the Human Rights Watch calling the advertisement "bizarre and racist".
+In 2013, the Dunkin' Donuts chain in Thailand used an advertisement that contained a photograph of a woman in black facepaint, in order to promote its new chocolate-flavored doughnuts.
+The company was criticized for the advertisement, with the Human Rights Watch calling it "bizarre and racist".
 The headquarters in the United States apologized for the advertisement.

 Nancy Lewis, in Canaan, Connecticut, began a petition in January 2014 to request that Dunkin' Donuts donate their unsold food to local shelters and food banks in her area after seeing her local shop regularly throwing away "large amounts" of unsold food.
 She said because the company has no official policy on the redistribution of its unsold food items to shelters or food banks, and employees are not allowed to take any home, many affiliates throw all of the goods away.

 In August 2024, a group of Trump supporters called for a boycott of Dunkin' Donuts for declining advertisements from Rumble for promoting right-wing populism.
 They also accused the company of being "woke".

 In January 2025, donut manufacturer FGF Brands, LLC recalled 2 million donuts for Listeria contamination, some of which were sold by Dunkin' Donuts.
 All of the recalled products were released before December 13, 2024 and the recall is now expired.
 There were no reported illnesses from the contaminated product.